Edit

 Deferral templates

-Use the Deferral templates page to define straight-line templates that are used for deferral schedules.
+Use the Deferral templates page to define straight-line templates for deferral schedules.

-Here are some of the advantages of using a template:
+Here are some advantages of using a template:

-• You allow for deferral schedules that have periods where the recognition is skipped.
+• You can create deferral schedules with periods where recognition is skipped.

-• You can automate deferrals by assigning the template to a product, a product group, a product category, customers, or a customer group.
-Template assignment is done from the Deferral defaults page.
+• You can automate deferrals by assigning the template to a product, product group, product category, customer, or customer group.
+Assign templates from the Deferral defaults page.

-Several period frequencies are available for templates: daily, monthly, or fiscal periods.
+Templates support several period frequencies: daily, monthly, or fiscal periods.

 The template lines consist of a type (Recognized or Skipped) and the period length.
 Skipped lines have an amount of 0 (zero) on the deferral schedule lines.
-This behavior can be useful if you don't want to recognize revenue in all periods.
+This behavior is useful if you don't want to recognize revenue in all periods.

 Create a deferral template